9 Steps To Growing Cantaloupe In Containers

 Step 2: Planting Mix For Containers

 Cantaloupe thrives in high-quality potting soil with plenty of organic content and either perlite or vermiculite.
 Combine clean topsoil with compost or well-rotted manure to build your own planting mix.
-Perlite or vermiculite, as well as a thin layer of mulch on top, will help the soil retain moisture.
+Perlite or vermiculite and a thin layer of mulch on the top will help the soil retain moisture.

-To give the seeds or transplants an extra boost, you can add an all-purpose, slow-release fertilizer to the container at the time of planting, or wait until the seedlings are 6 inches tall and apply a 5-5-5 liquid fertilizer.
+To give the seeds or transplants an extra boost, add an all-purpose, slow-release fertilizer to the container when planting, or wait until the seedlings are 6 inches tall and apply a 5-5-5 liquid fertilizer.

 When it comes to fruits and vegetables, I always prefer organic fertilizer.

 Step 3: Location

 When choosing a location for your cantaloupe plants, remember that this is a warm-season crop that needs good drainage and plenty of sunlight, as well as temperatures between 65 and 90 degrees Fahrenheit (18 and 32 degrees Celsius) to thrive.